-Genetic testing is a holiday present that curious teens and tweens have been asking for in recent years.
+Genetic testing is a present that curious teens and tweens have been asking for in recent years.

 Companies such as 23andMe and AncestryDNA, among others, are promoting holiday direct-to-consumer DNA testing, which can offer information ranging from the most likely geographic origins of your ancestors to your potential risk of cancer as an adult.

 Though it seems like simple 21st-century fun with technology, there are a few issues that local experts warn about — for tweens, teens and adults.